khana7/BeautySalon/README.md

-Commits in files, components and js files
+Rich Commits in files, components and js files